Adverse Childhood Experiences

 Felitti, Vincent J., Relationship of Childhood Abuse and Household Dysfunction to Many of the Leading Causes of Death in Adults: The Adverse Childhood Experiences (ACE) Study, 1998thesis

-Drawing directly on ACE Study data showing a 46-fold increase in injection drug use for males with ACE Score ≥6, this passage argues that addiction is fundamentally a consequence of accumulated childhood adversity.
+Drawing on ACE data showing a 46-fold increase in injection drug use among males with ACE Score ≥6, Lanius advances the argument that addiction is fundamentally a developmental and experiential phenomenon rather than a pharmacological one.

 Lanius, edited by Ruth A, The impact of early life trauma on health and disease the, 2010thesis

-The ACE Study is a model of the fruitful synergy that is created when clinical acumen, in the form of observing individual phenomena and seeking meaning in patterns of clinical findings, is linked with methodological expertise.
+The ACE Study is a model of the fruitful synergy that is created when clinical acumen, in the form of observing individual phenomena and seeking meaning in patterns of clinical findings, is linked with methodological expertise and institutional support.

 Lanius, edited by Ruth A, The impact of early life trauma on health and disease the, 2010supporting